mongodb/docs/source/includes/backup-restore-output-fields.rst

    * - delivery
      - object
-     - Method and details of how the restored :term:`snapshot` data is delivered.
+     - Method and details of how the restored snapshot data is delivered.

    * - delivery.expirationHours